BDC Hamburger Icon

 Formulas and functions

 A spreadsheet allows you to design unique formulas to give you insight into your data.
-Many of these functions can easily be used and displayed by either building a custom formula or function, or using one of the software’s preset options.
-This saves you time and makes your data more accessible so you can use it to inform your decisions.
+Many of these functions can be used easily and displayed by either building a custom formula or function or using one of the software’s preset options.
+It will save you time and make your data more accessible so you can use it to inform your decisions.

-In a spreadsheet, functions evaluate values, while formulas are used to express the relationship of two or more cells in that spreadsheet, using an equal sign.
-The most commonly used formulas include basic arithmetic, such as addition, subtraction and multiplication.
-Frequently used functions include sum, average, count and the minimum/maximum functions.
-There are more advanced functions that help you manipulate variables, large sets of data and amounts of time.
+In a spreadsheet, functions evaluate values, while formulas are used to express the relationship of two or more cells in that spreadsheet, using an equals sign.
+The most commonly used formulas include basic arithmetic, such as addition, subtraction, and multiplication.
+Frequently used functions include sum, average, count, minimum, and maximum.
+There are more advanced functions that help you manipulate variables, large sets of data, and amounts of time.

 Data filtering and visualization